material-motion/material-motion/essentials/core_team_contributors/creating_a_github_repository.md

 ## Publish the repo to codereview.cc

 This command must be run by an admin of codereview.cc.
+[View the list of admins](http://codereview.cc/project/members/2/).

     cd $(mdm dir material-motion-thing)
     mdm publish phabricator <repo kind> <org> <repo-name>